readytotest/playwright-allure-report/README.md

 ## Repo Size - Problem & Solution

+The repository grew in size due to large files `.webm` and `.png`) being tracked by Git, _even after deletion_ because that's how GitHub works.
+Out of curiosity I checked the `repo.size` using `curl -s "https://api.github.com/repos/readytotest/playwright-allure-report" | jq -r '.size'` and was at 1GB in less than two weeks, since I had been pushing a lot of commits.
+GitHub has a 5GB limit, so I imagine they'd send out an email when getting close to that.

-The repository grew in size due to large files `.webm` and `.png`) being tracked by Git, _even after deletion_.
-This led to the repository growing to 1GB.
-I created [The Repo Clean-O-Matic (YAML)](https://github.com/readytotest/playwright-allure-report/blob/main/.github/workflows/repo-clean-o-matic.yml) that runs the **BFG Repo-Cleaner** to **rewrite Git history** and remove these files from all commits, except the latest production commit.
-This process can be run manually via GitHub Actions and runs automatically every Sunday at 12:00 UTC.
+To solve the problem, I created [The Repo Clean-O-Matic (YAML)](https://github.com/readytotest/playwright-allure-report/blob/main/.github/workflows/repo-clean-o-matic.yml) that runs the **BFG Repo-Cleaner** to **rewrite Git history** and remove these files from all commits, except the latest production commit.
+Feel free to use it, although I imagine it will wipe out your screenshots/videos from your previous runs.. not an issue for me, because I've got videos attached to the workflow runs using the HTML reporter.
+The Repo Clean-O-Matic set to run automatically every Sunday at 12:00 UTC or I can run it manually too.

 ## Race Conditions on Concurrent PRs